Do I need to be an experienced paddler?

 Do I have to book a place to take part?

 Yes!
-We are limited to 300 craft taking part following agreement with the Environment Agency and riparian landowners.
-We will not exceed 300 entries and if you miss the boat (please excuse the pun!) then we can add you to a waiting list on a first come first served basis should anyone drop out ahead of the event.
+We are limited to how many craft can take part following agreement with the Environment Agency (as the Navigation Authority) and riparian landowners (many of the portages traverse their private land).
+We will not exceed the maximum permitted entries and if you ‘miss the boat’ (please excuse the pun!) then we can add you to a waiting list on a first come first served basis should anyone drop out ahead of the event.

 How and when do I book a place?